 Heat pumps and air conditioners each have their places, and which is right for you depends on your current living conditions.
 Buying an air conditioner is a great way to save money if you already have a relatively new furnace.
 Air conditioners are less efficient than heat pumps but cost less and last longer, making them a good choice for budget-conscious homeowners.

-On the other hand, if you’re considering replacing an aging furnace, going with a heat pump can kill two birds with one stone and take over both heating and cooling duty.
+On the other hand, if you’re considering replacing an aging furnace and you live in a milder climate, going with a heat pump can kill two birds with one stone and take over both heating and cooling duty.
 Even though heat pumps cost a bit more up-front than air conditioners, you won’t have to spring for a separate heating system, making them effectively cheaper when considering the combined cost of an AC system and furnace.

 Heat pumps are also more efficient than air conditioners, saving money on your monthly utility bills.
 The drawbacks of choosing a heat pump are: